mvonbodun/stripe-checkout-demo/docs/ATTRIBUTE_SELECTOR_ENHANCEMENT_PLAN.md

 **Total Phase 2 Code**: 200+ lines of enhanced component logic with comprehensive state management and visual feedback.

-The enhanced AttributeSelector is now ready for real-world usage and matches the interactive experience of professional e-commerce sites like Dick's Sporting Goods.

 ---

 ## Phase 3: Component & Page-Level Integration - COMPLETE ✅